devchrisd/iLyrics/Readme.txt

     - If lyrics is not available locally, it will try to search and download online.

-- Apache or the webserver user/group must have permission to create/modify file in lyric/ and image/cover

 SETUP:

+- Apache or the webserver user/group must have permission to create/modify file in lyric/, audio/, and image/cover.
+Use command: sudo chown www:www [dir]
 - Build up database with sql script in config/database_setup.sql
 - create user 'developer' in mysql: mysql> create user 'developer'@'localhost' identified by 'ppp';